EXSyst/ApiBundle/Resources/doc/index.rst

 Installation
 ------------

-Installation is a quick 2 step process:
+Installation is a quick 3 step process:

 1. Download EXSystBundle using composer
-2. Enable the Bundle
+2. Enable the bundle
+3. Enable a serializer

 Step 1: Download EXSystApiBundle using composer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~